THU-BPM/ICT/readme.md

 <a href="https://arxiv.org/abs/2411.15268" alt="arXiv">
     <img src="https://img.shields.io/badge/arXiv-2411.15268-b31b1b.svg?style=flat" /></a>

+This repository contains the official implementation of our paper,
-Official repo for paper ICT: Image-Object Cross-Level Trusted Intervention for Mitigating Object Hallucination in Large Vision-Language Models accepted by CVPR 2025
+**ICT: Image-Object Cross-Level Trusted Intervention for Mitigating Object Hallucination in Large Vision-Language Models**,
+which has been accepted to **CVPR 2025**.

 ## 🎯 Overview
 ![ICT_overview](figs/overview.jpg)